arjhun/Velleman-LABPS3005D-connect/README.md

 ## Installation

-For now you have to download the source and build yourself using maven.
+For now you have to download the source and build/ install yourself using maven.
-You can also include the porject via maven into your own project:
+You can also include the porject via maven into your own project.

 ```xml
 <dependency>